 The Department of Geography also offers a Geography Minor, a Geography Major Modified, Major Modification with Geography, an Urban Studies Minor, and a Climate Change Science Minor.

-Students looking to declare a major/minor should start with reviewing DartWorks
+Students looking to declare a major or minor should start with reviewing DartWorks

 The Geography curriculum has recently changed.
 Students graduating '21-'23 have the option to use the old (denoted "21-23" in the filename and worksheet title) or new major and minor requirements, students graduating '24 and beyond must use the new major and minor requirements.